adgeli/The_Supply_Blockchain/source_code/Kovan_Test_Cases.md

 # Kovan Supply Chain Smart Contract Test Cases

-This document contains the test cases used to verfiy the excution and functionality of the Supply Chain Smart Contact.
+This document contains the test cases used to verify the execution and functionality of the Supply Chain Smart Contact.
 The contract has set up to employ the interfaces, contracts, and utilities related to the [ERC721 Non-Fungible Token Standard](https://eips.ethereum.org/EIPS/eip-721).

 ---

 ## Table of Contents
-- `Supply Chain Deployment Requirments`
+- `Supply Chain Deployment Requirements`
 - `Contract Setup`
 - `Stage 1 Test`
 - `Stage 2 Test`